RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

 Another challenge is each runtime and language addresses these with different libraries and frameworks, and in some cases there may be no implementation of a particular library for your chosen language or runtime.

-In this scenario we'll explore how to use a new project called _Istio_ to solve many of these challenges and result in a much more robust, reliable, and resilient application in the face of the new world of dynamic distributed applications.
+In this scenario we'll explore how to use the OpenShift _Service Mesh_ (based on the _Istio_ open source project) to solve many of these challenges and result in a much more robust, reliable, and resilient application in the face of the new world of dynamic distributed applications.

 #### What is Istio?